jeffThompson/DesigningWithData/Assignments/Week01_EverydayData.md

 * A 2-3 sentence description of each activity and how you recorded it, printed with your name at the top
 * Take photos of your three pieces and upload them to Canvas, with your description as a comment
 * Reading response (see above) posted to Canvas as a comment on this assignment
+* Access to Adobe Illustrator, either on your computer or through the VLE

 ## PROJECTS SHOWN